Dan and Vicki Barram

 Littleton, CO 80120

 Debbie was in ninth grade when she felt God call her to be a medical doctor in missionary service.
-Having served as a surgeon in Pakistan, Dr. Debbie is now serving in Liberia.
+Having served as a surgeon in Pakistan, Dr. Debbie is now on home assignment from Liberia.
 She is passionate about using her abilities to bring people new life both spiritually and physically.

 “Faithful is He who calls you, and He also will bring it to pass.”
 I Thessalonians 5:24